hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 It Is now time to adopt Spaces, despite the horrible color choices of its creator.

 [14:08:12](#j1y5ZSUoNDsMmbcdB9xnW1HnG_qzrozKKLpyA7YgA4g) <endo64>:
-Wow! Ì†æÌ¥Ø Does it lazy load 1'000'000'000 item while scrolling?
+Wow! ü§Ø Does it lazy load 1'000'000'000 item while scrolling?
 Or it already in a block/map/hash?

 [14:11:41](#WrXU7yXHjR6PSWZZvZRaYCcMN_tQlx9bAwTolpC0suE) <hiiamboris>:
 In short it just needs to fill a "window" (10 viewports long) with items.
 Jump to 1'000'000'000th makes it an anchor, so it fills around it.
 Items themselves are generated with the data picker function (and cleaned up once they are far):